Table of Contents

 Several crucial aspects of chhau dance are as follows:

-- The Chhau Dance has meaning because to the name “Chaya.”
+- The Chhau Dance has meaning because of the name “Chaya.”
 Chaya is Hebrew for shadow

 - Chhau dance is identified as a mask dance.

-- An essential component of Chhau Dance is its energetic martial art moves.
+- An essential component of Chhau Dance is its energetic martial arts moves.

 - Chhau Dance uses a number of narrations, including Serpent Dance and Peacock Dance.